 Teen Voices at Women's eNews is a fresh stage in the evolution of Teen Voices, a print publication and mentoring program that began in Boston in 1988.
 In 2013, the organization entrusted Women's eNews to retain the brand and expand the Teen Voices mission on a global scale through adult-written articles that put girls' voices in the mainstream media.

-Teen Voices at Women's eNews will be the premiere source for global news on girls' opinions, innovations and barriers to success, cultivating the next generation of social activist journalists and bridging the gap between generations of female readers on our site.
+Teen Voices at Women's eNews is the premiere source for global news on girls' experiences, perspectives and challenges, cultivating the next generation of social activist journalists and bridging the gap between generations of female readers on our site.

 Teen Voices at Women's eNews will work to achieve two primary objectives: